NOTE: This project has been postponed until 2018

-The project has a number of benefits.
-The bike path extension will:
+The Murray Street Bike Path Extension has a number of benefits.
+The project will:

 - create a safe, off-street route for recreational cyclists;

 - provide direct access to the Moody Street Overpass and Moody Centre Station;

 - improve safety by improving visibility for cyclists, pedestrians, and drivers at entrances to Rocky Point Park and the off-leash dog park;